freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Enter the suggested command
 - Enter `git revert HEAD` in the terminal

+## 1549. git revert HEAD

+### 1549.1

+Don't change anything in nano.
+Save and exit the file.

+#### HINTS

+- Press `crtl+o` to save the file
+- Press `ctrl+x` to exit nano
+- Your last commit message should be `Revert "feat: add unique reference"`
+- View your log to make sure the message is correct
+- If the message is wrong, enter `git reset HEAD~1`, then `git add .`, then make a commit like this: `git commit -m 'Revert "feat: add unique reference"'`.
+Notice the single and double quotes.

 ## 1551. git log oneline

 ### 1551.1